 During the fiscal year, the town shall have the power to borrow in anticipation of the collection of the property tax levied for that fiscal year, and to issue tax anticipation notes or other evidences of indebtedness as evidence of such borrowing.
 Such tax anticipation notes or other evidences of indebtedness shall be a first lien upon the proceeds of such tax and shall mature and be paid not later than the end of the fiscal year in which they are issued.
-No tax anticipation notes or other evidences of indebtedness shall be issued that will cause the total tax anticipation indebtedness of the town to exceed twenty-five percent (25%) of the property tax levy for the fiscal year in which such notes or other evidence of indebtedness are issued.
-All tax anticipation notes or other evidences of indebtedness shall be authorized by ordinance or resolution before being issued.
+No tax anticipation notes or other evidences of the town to exceed twenty-five percent (25%) of the property tax levy for the fiscal year in which such notes or other evidences of indebtedness shall be authorized by ordinance or resolution before being issued.
 The council shall have any authority to regulate the issuance and sale of tax anticipation notes as shall be set forth in § 31 of Article 23A of the Annotated Code of Maryland.